Grand Hotel (1932 film)

-Grand Hotel has proven influential in the years since its original release.
+Grand Hotel has proven influential in the years since its release.
 The iconic line "I want to be alone", famously delivered by Greta Garbo, placed number 30 in AFI's 100 Years...100 Movie Quotes.
+To date, it is the only film to have won the Academy Award for Best Picture without being nominated in any other category.
 In 2007, the film was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

 Plot

-Doctor Otternschlag, a disfigured veteran of World War I and a permanent resident of the Grand Hotel in Berlin, observes, "People coming, going.
+Doctor Otternschlag, a disfigured veteran of World War I and a permanent resident of the Grand Hotel in Berlin, observes "People coming, going.
 Nothing ever happens" — after which a great deal transpires.

 Baron Felix von Gaigern, who squandered his fortune and supports himself as a card player and occasional jewel thief, befriends Otto Kringelein, a dying accountant who has decided to spend his remaining days in the lap of luxury.
 Kringelein's former employer, industrialist General Director Preysing, is at the hotel to close an important deal, and he hires stenographer Flaemmchen to assist him.
 She aspires to be an actress and shows Preysing some magazine photos for which she posed.

 Another guest is Russian ballerina Grusinskaya, whose career is on the wane.
-When the Baron is in her room to steal her jewelry and she returns from the theatre, he hides in her room and overhears as she talks to herself about wanting to end it all.
-He comes out of hiding and engages her in conversation, and Grusinskaya finds herself attracted to him.
-He spends the night with her.
-The following morning, the Baron returns Grusinskaya's jewels, and she forgives his crime.
+When the baron is in her room to steal her jewelry and she returns from the theatre, he hides in her room and overhears her contemplating suicide.
+He comes out of hiding and engages her in conversation.
+The two fall in love and spend the night together.
+The following morning, the baron returns Grusinskaya's jewels, and she forgives his crime.
 She invites him to accompany her to Vienna, an offer he accepts.